Seiya Suzuki Player Props: Cubs vs. Padres

 Seiya Suzuki At The Plate

-- Suzuki is batting .324 with a double, a home run and six walks.
+- Suzuki has a double, a home run and six walks while batting .289.

-- In 77.8% of his nine games this season, Suzuki has picked up at least one hit.
-He's also had three multi-hit games.
+- He has homered in one of 10 games, and in 2.2% of his plate appearances.

-- Suzuki has driven in a run in five games this season (55.6%), including one multiple-RBI game.
+- In five games this season, Suzuki has picked up an RBI, with more than one RBI once.

-- He has scored in five of nine games so far this year.
+- He has scored a run in five of 10 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.